 TIGR ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 21, 2023 in the Class Action Filed on Behalf of UP Fintech Holding Limited Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of UP Fintech Holding Limited (NASDAQ: TIGR) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of UP Fintech Holding Limited (NASDAQ: TIGR) alleging that the Company violated federal securities laws.

 Class Period: April 29, 2020 to May 16, 2023